-The Certificate of Achievement in research skills for Quantitative Methodologies (AQM) offers a unique opportunity for graduate students at Case Western Reserve University to specialize in advanced analytics for applied research and study.
+Weatherhead’s Certificate of Achievement in research skills for Quantitative Methodologies (AQM) offers a unique opportunity for current graduate students at Case Western Reserve University to specialize in advanced analytics for applied research and study.

 What are quantitative methodologies?

 Quantitative methodologies are techniques for systematic empirical investigation of behavioral phenomena using statistical, mathematical, numerical or computational approaches.
-These techniques may operate on structured numerical or unstructured text data.
+These techniques may operate on structured numerical or unstructured text data and can help drive innovative quantitative methods for business and research.

 These essential skills prepare graduate students for conducting and publishing scholarly research while fostering a learning environment that motivates original research across many social science disciplines with a behavioral focus.

-To qualify for the certificate, students must complete three requirements:
+To qualify for the AQM certificate, students must complete three requirements:

 - Successfully complete five, 3-credit-hour approved quantitative methods courses offered on the Case Western Reserve campus, for a total of 15 credit hours.